Score-Based Modeling of Effective Langevin Dynamics

+Our construction assumes that the resolved process admits a statistically stationary distribution $p_{\mathrm{ss}}(\vvec{x})$; cyclostationary forcing can be handled by augmenting the state with the forcing phase, whereas slow nonstationary trends should be removed before applying the method.
+We further assume ergodicity and sufficiently fast decay of temporal correlations, so that ensemble expectations and the lagged statistics entering the inverse problem can be estimated reliably from a single sufficiently long trajectory.
+We assume the resolved variables to evolve on slower time scales than the unresolved degrees of freedom, which enter only through an effective stochastic influence, and are fully observed; for partial observations, the same framework may be applied on a delay-embedded observed state.

 The steady-state score is learned directly from samples using denoising score matching~\cite{Hyvarinen2005,Vincent2011,giorgini2025kgmm}, leveraging the scalability of modern score-based generative modeling~\cite{SongSohlDicksteinKingma2021,Giorgini2024PRLScore,giorgini2025predicting, giorgini2025statistical}.
-The remaining constant coefficients are obtained from time-correlation identities evaluated via a clustering-based finite-volume discretization on a data-adaptive partition of state space, leveraging recent advances in scalable clustering and operator inference for high-dimensional dynamical systems~\cite{falasca2024data,falasca2025FDT,giorgini2025learning,giorgini2024reduced,souza2024representing_a,souza2024representing_b,souza2024modified}; the resulting SDE enables efficient sampling of the steady-state distribution and generation of synthetic trajectories with correct temporal statistics, without direct simulation of the underlying full dynamics.
+The remaining constant coefficients are obtained from short-lag coordinate-correlation identities evaluated via a clustering-based finite-volume discretization on a data-adaptive partition of state space, leveraging recent advances in scalable clustering and operator inference for high-dimensional dynamical systems~\cite{falasca2024data,falasca2025FDT,giorgini2025learning,giorgini2024reduced,souza2024representing_a,souza2024representing_b,souza2024modified}; the resulting SDE enables efficient sampling of the steady-state distribution and generation of synthetic trajectories satisfying the imposed short-lag dynamical constraints, without direct simulation of the underlying full dynamics.

 We validate the approach on two low-dimensional stochastic systems and on a partially-observed spatiotemporally chaotic Kuramoto--Sivashinsky example.
 In all cases, the learned Markov surrogate reproduces the invariant distribution of the resolved variables and matches their two-time correlation functions.